 Is an optical measuring instrument that measures the specular reflection of a surface (gloss level) of a surface.
-Gloss is measured by projecting a light beam at a fixed angle and intensity onto the surface being measured and the amount of reflected light at and opposite but equal angel
+Gloss is measured by projecting a light beam at a fixed angle and intensity onto the surface being measured and the amount of reflected light at and opposite but equal angle.

 Geometries for Gloss measurements

 There are a number of key geometries for glossmeters (gloss meters) and gloss measurement, each being best suited for a particular type of coating, material or gloss range.
 For non-metal materials such as inks, paints and plastics the amount of light reflected increases with the angle of illumination and is either diffusely scattered depending on its colour or some of the light is absorbed into the surface.
 Metals tend to be more reflective therefore less sensitive to different angles of measurement.